 As Martyn Lloyd-Jones put it in his book Preaching & Preachers,

-We do not thrust forth labourers, [God] does so; and all we do is to pray to Him to send them forth.
-In our carnal zeal and enthusiasm we often deem it to be our business to call people to tasks in the Church, and we do so in different ways.
+We do not thrust forth laborers, [God] does so; and all we do is to pray to him to send them forth.
+In our carnal zeal and enthusiasm, we often deem it to be our business to call people to tasks in the Church, and we do so in different ways.
 We suggest to our men that they should enter the ministry, or preach or teach.
 How scandalous this is!

 The most gifted, bright, articulate guy in our church may be the last guy in our church that we need to send out.
 But the guy that’s in the background that’s not really standing out . . . he may be the man upon whom the Spirit of God is going to rest and give great power.